The_Technical_Mindset

 Things I appreciate in projects and teams:

-- well-defined interfaces between parts of a system
+• well-defined interfaces between parts of the application